By CALVIN WOODWARD

 Paul: Yes, headlined luncheon in April at Boston-area equity firm led by Romney’s former national finance chairman and Romney’s oldest son, Tagg, an event that drew together the 2012 presidential candidate’s inner circle.
 Also attended Romney’s 2013 Utah retreat.
 Has met GOP donors in New York City.

 Perry: Yes, has proven an effective fundraiser, both from grassroots activists and mainstream Republicans.
 Has led many job-poaching missions in big states with Democratic governors and met privately during those trips with key donors, especially in New York and California.

 Rubio: Yes, aggressive national fundraising outreach, including trips to New York and California to meet potential donors.
+Raised more money last year than potential rivals Ted Cruz and Rand Paul.
 Among a handful of possible candidates to attend September 2013 event at home of Woody Johnson, New York Jets’ owner and Mitt Romney’s national finance chairman.

 Ryan: Yes, attracts Wall Street interest, attended Romney’s 2013 Utah retreat, has money connections from 2012 campaign.